vitaly-t/custom-string-formatter/README.md

 When using an unknown filter, the parser will throw `Filter "filterName" not recognized`, to help with detection of using invalid filter names.

-You can override such behavior by implementing [getDefaultFilter] function inside [IFormattingConfig] and return an alternative filter.
+You can override such behavior by implementing [getDefaultFilter] function inside [IFormatter] and return an alternative filter.
 This can have various uses, such as:

 * Support for filter aliases